NEWS RELEASE: ISSUED ON BEHALF OF THE BLACK SHEEP BREWERY

 CONTACT: Melanie Smith on 01325 363436

-The Black Sheep Brewery in Masham brewed its first beer in 1992 after being set up by Paul Theakston, whose family had brewed in the town for six generations.
+The Black Sheep Brewery in Masham made its first beer in 1992 after being built up by Paul Theakston, whose family had brewed in the area for six generations.

 In a world of ever increasing bland, mass-produced beer Paul saw an opportunity to return to what his family had done best since 1827, making real beer in the time-honoured fashion.